Nikon D3400 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D3400 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The K-3 II was replaced by the Pentax K-3 III, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the D3400 and K-3 II can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.